 The Mindfulness Training

-The training involved 2 x 30minute sessions per week, for 5 weeks.
-In addition, the athletes were also encouraged to practice for 15-30 minutes per day, between the mindful training days.
+The mindful training involved 2 x 30minute sessions per week, for 5 weeks.
+In addition, they also encouraged the athletes to practice mindfulness for 15-30 minutes per day, between the mindful training days.

-What did the training involve?
-Initially, the athletes were introduced to the different concepts and components of mindfulness.
-They were also introduced to the fundamental skills: mindful breathing, meditation, body scanning, yoga and mindful walking.
+What did the training involve?… Initially, the athletes were introduced to the concepts and components of mindfulness.
+It also introduced them to the fundamental skills:

-As well as the mindfulness training program, the athletes were also introduced to applying mindfulness during sports competition situations.
+As well as the mindfulness training program, they introduced the athletes to the application of mindfulness during sports competition.

 What The Researchers Found

-So, in effect, a runner with greater mindfulness may be better able to accept their level of discomfort.
-In turn this may reduce the limiting effects of any negative thought patterns.
+So a runner with greater mindfulness may be better able to accept their level of discomfort.
+And this may reduce the limiting effects of any negative thought patterns.

 Previously, research has also highlighted significant improvements in one mile running times (Thompson et al, 2011).
-With the researchers suggesting mindful sport performance enhancement (MSPE) is a promising intervention associated with “long-term changes”.
+Here, the researchers suggested mindful sport performance enhancement (MSPE) is a promising intervention associated with “long-term changes”.